tomaltarek/Programming-Notes/C# Utilities/Auto Suggestions on text editor.md

-#Auto Suggestions on text box
+# Auto Suggestions on text box
-®tomal tarek
+©tomal tarek, arcola,sk

 As you type in, when you press space key, a nice and cool auto-suggestions list will pop up based on previous word.